OddLingo/os8forth/docs/README.md

 * The 'character' words (C@, C!, C,) also operate on 12-bit words

-* The Data and Return stacks have 128 words each.
+* The Data stack is 128 words and the Return stack is 64 words.
 There is no protection against under- or overflow.

 * Although it is is enticing to use all 32K words for the dictionary, this would require the use of double word addresses *everywhere* and since the FORTH environment is heavily built out of pointers, this would make the dictionary twice as big just to start, and the runtime engine code would be larger as well.
 So the dictionary has to fit in 4096 words although the programmer can access the higher memory fields (see **Custom Words** below.)